OpendTect Machine Learning - Knowledge Base

 Getting started with Machine Learning in OpendTect

 To get started with Machine Learning in OpendTect several datasets are provided on TerraNubis with wich all plugins are available for all users.
-There is of course F3 offshore the Netherlands, Penobscot and recently two more sets were added in support of FORCE competition, they can be found on TerraNubis.
+There is of course F3 offshore the Netherlands, Penobscot and recently two more sets were added in support of FORCE competition.

 Follow the steps below to install OpendTect 7.0 and download the complete datasets.